SFYMMIK/IDKBrowser/README.md

 > so if you break something just an update won't work

-> [!ErrorFixes]
+> ErrorFixes
-- fixed the whole browser by adding downloads.json and history.json because without them the browser doesnt work
+> - fixed the whole browser by adding downloads.json and history.json because without them the browser doesnt work

 ## features
 it has things like